aaronnewmanj/Tune-List/README.md

    Scan QR code generated in terminal for access to app (it should take you to Expo Go)

 **6. How the app works:**
-   First select an insturment on the insturments page (this will bring you to the record page)
+   Select an insturment on the insturments page (this will bring you to the record page).
-   On the record page, play any song you'd like by pressing the keys (press record button to start recording, and press again to stop)
+   On the record page, play any song you'd like by pressing the keys (press record button to start recording, and press again to stop).
-   Save recording with check mark button
+   Playback recorded song with play/pause button, and save recording with check mark button.
-   Access saved recordings by pressing on the playlist tab
+   Access saved recordings by pressing on the playlist tab.